Tag: Small Museums of NJ

 When we toured the upstairs bedrooms, one was decorated with children’s furnishings and toys.
 The other bedroom was decorated for adults and had once served as the Master Bedroom for the home.
 The house also has a complete Research Library for people to find genealogy about their families who lived in town and of Pennsville, NJ.

-Each of the sheds has its own theme.
+Each of the buildings has its own theme.
 One of them is dedicated to the high schools with all their uniforms and trophies, yearbooks and pictures of various sports teams.
 There is all sorts of spirit equipment and high school artifacts.

 Another is a floating Fishing Cabin that was moved to the ponds and lakes when people wanted to ice fish and all the equipment you needed to perform the task.
 There was another shed that had all sorts of Military artifacts from various wars along with items from the local fire and police departments as well as the VFW.
 There was a display on the “Sunbeam”, the local paper of Pennsville and its former editor.

 One of the sheds is used as Santa’s House during the holidays as well as the house will be fully decorated for the Christmas holidays.
 Santa and his wife make an appearance at the busy open house.
+I was able to visit the decorated home and buildings in 2023 and there is a magical wonder to the museum at the Christmas holidays.

 Santa and Mrs. Claus at the Pennsville Historical Society